Sallow Moth – Hydrophilous Brood

 Whether we like it or not, 2025 has become the year of Blackened Death Metal.
 Sure, Behemoth dropped something, but we’ve also had heavyweights such as Dormant Ordeal and Decline of the I raising the bar.
 Now Patristic storms in with Catechesis, looking ready to join this fiercely competitive field.
 Dramatic cover art, unsettling religious track names, an ambitious scope, and Willowtip Records backing it—on paper, everything points to a real show‑stopper.
 The flip side is that my expectations shoot to a surreal level, which could set the stage for disappointment.

-Dormant Ordeal – Tooth and Natil
+Dormant Ordeal – Tooth and Nail

 Metalcatto